-This class is designed to systematically survey the books of the Old Testament portion of the Bible.
-Students will learn all 39 books in sequential order.
-They will learn each book's: historical setting, and Literary Features, one sentence summary, teachings about salvation, identifying Christ in the book, when events of the book happened, how the books fit into God's story, and prophecies declared.
+This class is designed to systematically survey the books of the New Testament portion of the Bible Students will learn all 27 books in sequential order.
+They will learn each book's: historical setting, and literary features, one sentence summary, teachings about salvation, identifying Christ in the book, when events of the book happened, how the books fit into God's story and fulfilled prophecy.
+Old Testament Survey:

-New Testament Survey: